Skip to main content

 To convert your PDF into an interactive Turtl Doc, begin by creating a new Turtl Doc.

-You can also "Start with a blank Doc" and import a PDF later by clicking on the three dots menu in the Editor and selecting "Import PDF".
+If you select "Start from scratch" you can also import a PDF later by clicking on the three dots menu in the Editor and selecting "Import PDF".

 Upload your PDF by dragging and dropping it into the upload area or select it using the file picker.